pareesakd1118/housemate-hunter/README.md

 ## Context
 - Goals:
+  - Research and implement a "strech" technology into the application.
 - Wins:
+  - Used Express, Knex, and PostgreSQL to build a server/database for the first time!
 - Challenges:
+  - Deployment of the backend.

 ## Future Improvements
 - Add a favorites feature to be able to track roommate(s) the user is interested in living with.